 I am using Spiral Slicer by Safe Skins (Similar: Dragonn).
-It is a moderately priced spiralizer that comes with a spiralizer, a plastic cap (to use with shorter veggies), cleaning brush, holding bag and a recipe e-book.
-It works excellently with cylinder shaped vegetables including: zucchini, cucumber and carrots.
+It is a moderately priced spiralizer that comes with a spiralizer, a plastic cap (to use with shorter veggies), a cleaning brush, a holding bag, and a recipe e-book.
+It works excellently with cylinder-shaped vegetables including zucchini, cucumber, and carrots.
 [This exact slicer is NOT intended for sweet potatoes.]

-my zucchini noodles, I pan fried some bacon and then while the bacon was cooling on the side, I added some Mrs. Dash and diced white onions to the skillet and heated the concoction over a medium heat.
+After spiralizing my zucchini noodles, I pan-fried some bacon, and then while the bacon was cooling on the side, I added some Mrs. Dash and diced white onions to the skillet and heated the concoction over medium heat.

 Delicious!!
 And did I mention – super easy to prepare and cook in just minutes.
-If you are interested in some more easy to create recipes, follow my example and grab a copy of Inspiralized, a cookbook by Ali Maffucci (#1 seller in low-carb recipes on Amazon).
+If you are interested in some easier to create recipes, follow my example and grab a copy of Inspiralized, a cookbook by Ali Maffucci (#1 seller in low-carb recipes on Amazon).

-The book is 223 pages chalk full of photos, recipes and informative pages about technical tips and techniques.
+The book is 223 pages chock-full of photos, recipes, and informative pages about technical tips and techniques.

 My lunch was based in part on Maffucci’s Bacon Cacio e Pepe (see page 168).
 There are also recipes for breakfast, salads, soups/stews, sandwiches, casseroles, rice, noodle, and dessert dishes.